EloiseC/lore-wow-sf/README.md

 # lore-wow-sf
 Project about Lore of WoW in Symfony

+First, you must to install this on your computer :
+- node
+- yarn
+- composer

-Run this cmd :
+Then, run this cmd :
-composer install
+- composer install
-yarn install
+- yarn install
-yarn build
+- yarn build
-yarn watch
+- yarn watch